 7. Evaluation and Further Optimizations

 It’s important to remember that SaaS SEO is not a short-term tactic, but rather a long-term game where you’ll need to spend at least 6 to 12 months before you can see significant results (i.e. ranking on the first page of Google).

 The key here is maintaining consistency of all the previous steps.
 Evaluate your progress using various SEO tools, track the improvements of your ranking, backlinks profile, traffic, and so on.

 Re-optimize your content and website accordingly, and keep building your links while publishing more content.

-SEO is a very cost-efficient and effective tactic for any SaaS businesses.
+SaaS SEO is a very cost-efficient and effective tactic for any SaaS business.
 However, it’s also a long-term strategy that will require patience and consistency.

-The key to successful SEO is a strong content marketing game: consistently publish high-quality and relevant content, and you’ll reap the sustainable long-term results.
+The key to a successful SaaS SEO strategy is a strong content marketing game: consistently publish high-quality and relevant content, and you’ll reap sustainable long-term results.